parkerjbeard/elijah-bringup/README.md

 4. **RemoteID Setup**: Module configuration and regulatory database registration

 ## Troubleshooting
+### Command not found / wrong interpreter
+1. Ensure the venv is activated: `source .venv/bin/activate`
+2. Or call the tool via absolute path: `./.venv/bin/elijahctl ...`
+3. Verify installation completed without errors: `pip install -e .`

+### Device offline
+- If the Microhard radio is powered off or disconnected, `discover` will report all services as False.
+This is expected and confirms the CLI is working.

 ### Radio Communication Issues
 1. Power cycle radio and switch simultaneously